 Kindergarten students nap for 45 minutes

 Each student has their own personal mat in PreK and Kindergarten.
 You should provide a rolled nap mat or an all in one blanket which goes home for weekly washing.
-The nap mats are disinfected and cleaned monthly.
+The nap mats are disinfected and cleaned daily.

 What is your nap time policy?

 How are children placed after assessment?
 Who determines what classroom they are assigned?